mortaca/RGB-Pi/FAQ.md

 There are two options to solve this:
     1. Expand the partition /sahare of the SD, this is easier to do a Linux or Mac with the program GParted, there are also those who use the RPi itself installing Raspbian and putting the SD to expand into a USB reader.
 If only you have Windows you can find programs like [that](https://www.partitionwizard.com/resizepartition/how-to-extend-volume-of-sd-card.html) I leave one example but there are many more.
-    2. To install an external USB memory, to activate this option you have to create the / roms folder in the USB that we want to use and the same folder structure that uses recalbox, then we will go to Python in the OS menu and we will boot USB Mount.
+    2. To install an external USB memory, to activate this option you have to create the / roms folder in the USB that we want to use and the same folder structure that uses recalbox, then we will go to RGB-Pi Config in the OS menu and we will boot USB Mount.

 6. This is because Emulationstation uses a peculiar resolution of 450x270 50Hz and on some televisions can give problems.
-To solve it just open the ScreenUtility in the Python section and change the SystemResolution field from 450 to 320.
+To solve it just open the ScreenUtility in the RGB-Pi Config section and change the SystemResolution field from 450 to 320.

 7. The CRT televisions are very different from the current LCD and each TV had a slightly different centering adjustment, so there is no configuration that is good on all monitors and it is necessary that each one adjust the image to your TV, We offer a centering solution so **no acces to Retroarch is required** to adjust the image.
-To adjust the image you have the ScreenUtility application in the Python section from where you can adjust the horizontal and vertical position, you can also expand or collapse the image horizontally without losing the PixelPerfect, after adjusting the values you can launch a grid-centered option CenteringTest (This test function may be fail sometime for reasons related to Recalbox)
+To adjust the image you have the ScreenUtility application in the RGB-Pi Config section from where you can adjust the horizontal and vertical position, you can also expand or collapse the image horizontally without losing the PixelPerfect, after adjusting the values you can launch a grid-centered option CenteringTest (This test function may be fail sometime for reasons related to Recalbox)

 8. This can be due to the need to use .cue files to load the .bin files or because they must be compressed in a .zip